 Pushing Each Other

-Team members are in the best position to recognize when their teammates could be doing more, and to recognize the strengths of their teammates that they might not see in themselves.
-A constant effort to push each other to do more and to do it better creates a real sense of collective achievement, where each individual is a little better as a part of a team than they would be on their own.
+Team members are in the best position to recognize when their teammates could be doing more and identify their teammates’ strengths they might not see in themselves.
+A constant effort to push each other to do more and to do it better creates a real sense of collective achievement.
+In the end, this means each individual is a little better as a part of a team than they would be on their own.